 Dried marijuana is not an approved drug or medicine in Canada.
 The Government of Canada does not endorse the use of marijuana, but the courts have required reasonable access to a legal source of marijuana when authorized by a physician.

-Individuals with a medical need who do not fall within the scope of this court order and who have the support of a licensed healthcare practitioner may register with a licensed producer under the MMPR.
-See below for information on how to access marijuana for medical purposes from a licensed producer.
+Individuals with a medical need who do not fall within the scope of this Court order and who have the support of a licensed healthcare practitioner must register with a licensed producer under the MMPR.